-GaryPaffett is a British racing driver and one of the longest servants in the Deutsche Tourenwagen Masters (DTM) which he won in 2005.
-He's a DTM regular since 2003, spending all fourteen seasons with Mercedes.
-He won twenty races.
-Except being DTM champ in 2005, he was a vice-champion four times.
+GaryPaffett is a British racing driver and one of the longest servants in the Deutsche Tourenwagen Masters (DTM) which he won two times, in 2005 and 2018.
+He was a DTM regular since 2003, spending all fifteen seasons with Mercedes.
+He won twenty-three races.
+Except being DTM champ two times, he was a vice-champion four times.

 During his DTM years, Paffett also worked with different Formula 1 teams (McLaren Mercedes, Force India, Williams) as a test driver, reserve driver or simulator driver.